pumukit/PuMuKIT/src/Pumukit/WebTVBundle/Resources/doc/override.md

 $ php app/console  generate:bundle --namespace=Pumukit/Teltek/WebTVBundle --dir=src --no-interaction
 `

-#### 1.2 Registering the new bundle as the "parent" of Pumukit bundle:
+#### 1.2 Register the new bundle as the "parent" of the Pumukit bundle:

 ```php